 A broad overview of the State’s debt management practices, debt affordability measures, and five-year information and trends on State debt levels and capital costs is available in the Five-Year Capital Program and Financing Plan released with the budget.

 The State finances a substantial share of its capital program through the issuance of debt, providing funding for transportation, education, economic development, and other purposes.
-State-related debt – which includes debt issued by the State, by public authorities on behalf of the State, and other debt obligations for which the State is contractually or morally responsible – is projected to grow from $53.6 billion in FY 2019 to $57.3 billion by the end of FY 2020.
-Debt service – the costs of repaying the principal and interest of debt obligations – is projected to decrease from $ 6.0 billion in FY 2019 to approximately $5.7 billion by the end of FY 2020, which reflects the prepayment of $765 million of FY 2020 debt service in FY 2019 and $450 million of FY 2021 debt service in FY 2020.
+State-related debt – which includes debt issued by the State, by public authorities on behalf of the State, and other debt obligations for which the State is contractually or morally responsible – is projected to grow from $57.0 billion in FY 2020 to $60.4 billion by the end of FY 2021.
+Debt service – the costs of repaying the principal and interest of debt obligations – is projected to increase from $5.2 billion in FY 2020 to approximately $6.0 billion by the end of FY 2021, which reflects the prepayment of $1.5 billion of FY 2020 debt service in FY 2019 and $450 million of FY 2021 debt service in FY 2020.

 - Continuing to sell 50 percent of State-supported debt issuances competitively, subject to market conditions.
-This provides the State with superior pricing, as well as a benchmark to use for negotiated sales.
+This provides the State with attractive pricing, as well as a benchmark to use for negotiated sales.

 - Continuing to take advantage of favorable market conditions to refund higher cost debt, including refunding older bonds under consolidated and lower-cost financing structures.